 - Maintaining a balanced and healthy diet: This includes staying hydrated and eating a balanced diet.

-- Getting light exercise such as walking or yoga: Exercise can serve as a distraction and also prepare one for the long process of recovery.
+- Getting light exercise such as walking or yoga: Exercise can serve as a distraction from symptoms and also prepare one for the long process of recovery.

 - Meditation: In some cases, meditation may be useful in negotiating the withdrawal and recovery process.
 Learning to meditate under someone who is a certified instructor in meditation can be helpful.

-- Committing to a long-term recovery program: This program should extends far beyond the detox process.
-It should include therapy, active participation in a 12-Step program such as Alcoholics Anonymous, getting family or group counseling, or whatever it takes to assist one in the recovery process.
-It is important to understand that just going through the withdrawal process will not result in a successful recovery from an alcohol use disorder.
-Recovery is a long-term commitment and requires long-term involvement in treatment.
+- Continuing on with a longer-term recovery program: Recovery should ideally extend far beyond the detox process.
+Ongoing alcoholism treatment efforts may include inpatient or outpatient rehabilitation.
+It is important to understand that successful withdrawal management does not guarantee sustained recovery from an alcohol use disorder.
+For many people, recovery is a long-term commitment and requires long-term involvement in treatment.